Yuri Gorbachev: Biography

-art from the Hermitage Collection; works by Faberge; classical painters like Goncharova, Malevich and Chagall among many others.
-Yuri Gorbachev aptly named “the angel from Russia” was the brightest and best of the living artists represented at the London Art Fair.
+Yuri Gorbachev was named “the angel from Russia” and was one of the most popular artists at the London Art Fair.
 Although Gorbachev's art has been acknowledged worldwide and he has received numerous prizes and awards, he continues to work with inexhaustible energy with Russia always at the center of his inspiration.
 2010 heralded a landmark exhibition of Gorbachev's paintings.
 The St. Petersburg State Museum of Urban Art & Sculpture held a major and extensive exhibit of Yuri Gorbachev's works.
 Attendance broke all records for this museum, and the show was a critically acclaimed success.

 In 2011, The Russian National Museum of St. Petersburg, Russia, the most important museum of Russian art worldwide, accepted Gorbachev's major oil painting Tsar Nicholas and his Family into their Permanent Collection.
 Gorbachev's museum tour continues through 2015, with the National Gallery of Fine Art Plovdiv, Bulgaria, opening July, 2012, the Literature Museum of Odesa, Ukraine, August, 2012, and future exhibitions in Major Museums in Kyiv, Moscow, St. Petersburg and other countries.
 2012-2013 opening new exhibition art Museum Shabo, UA.

 In an article in The New York Times, journalist Carey Goldberg said "There is no better interview subject than a man who just wants to make people happy.
 A man so brimming with energy that he repeats and re-repeats words of emphasis, a man with a mission so simple and sweet that it works for Americans and Russians and Indonesians alike.
 And there is no better art, to my taste, than art that radiates the same kind of joie de vivre so that it acts as a tonic on all those who see it, uplifting not only with its beauty but with an exuberance as potent as the blooming of northern plants in summer.